micmejia/bible-dump/NKJV/2 Corinthians/2 Cor 2.md

 To the one _we are_ the aroma of death _leading_ to death, and to the other the aroma of life _leading_ to life.
 And who _is_ sufficient for these things?

 ###### 17
-For we are not, as [^e]so many, peddling[^f] the word of God; but as of sincerity, but as from God, we speak in the sight of God in Christ.
+For we are not, as so many, peddling the word of God; but as of sincerity, but as from God, we speak in the sight of God in Christ.